 How do you plan to keep posts consistent and also scheduled (to post) in advance?

-The takeaway: Don’t hesitate on using social media management tools to help you streamline and automate your content.
-Apps/Tools like the ones mentioned above free up time for marketers (and small businesses) so we can focus on more pressing tasks.
+The takeaway: Don’t hesitate to use social media management tools to help you streamline and automate content.
+Apps/Tools like the ones mentioned above can help free up time for marketers (and small businesses) to focus on more pressing tasks.

 - Social Media PR issues (have a crisis/response plan!)

 - Correcting already scheduled content (for damage control, etc.)

 - Correcting already posted content (editing or deleting posts)

 - Adding new content to the mix after you already have things scheduled (shouldn’t happen often)